soyaoki/DSND-Capstone/README.md

 # 2. Files in the repository

 - `Jupyter-Notebook`
-    - `XXX.ipynb` : A notebook for designing ETL step and ML step.
+    - `llm-detect-ai-generated-text.ipynb` : A notebook for understanding data and designing ETL step and ML step.
 - `app`
     - `templates`
         -  `master.html`  : HTML file of main page of the web app.